 If you have any queries, please email firstname.lastname@example.org and the team will respond to you as soon as possible.

-Nevertheless, only those learners who were eligible for free home-to-school-transport in the 2020-2021 school year or those who have been informed in writing of their eligibility from September 2021, should attempt to travel.
+Only those learners who are eligible for free home-to-school-transport in the 2022-2023 school year and have been informed in writing of their eligibility from September 2022, should attempt to travel.

 No-pass, no-travel scheme

 A ‘no-pass, no-travel’ procedure remains in place for secondary school pupils from September 2022.
 From September 2022, the local authority will be introducing a pupil bus pass and a ‘no-pass, no-travel’ procedure for its primary-school transport service also.

 This means that your child must present their bus pass on each occasion they use the school bus.
 Failure to present a valid pass will mean that they will be refused entry onto the school bus.
 In such a situation, parents take full responsibility for their child and their onward journey.

 However, for the first two weeks of the new school year, the ‘no-pass, no-travel’ requirement will be suspended to allow pupils to collect their bus passes from the school reception.